soportebteam/trustos/source/id.md

 ### Identity Recovery Methods

 #### POST - `/id/recover/create`
 Creates the mechanism to recover the user password.
 Recovery operation needs an email to send the recovery code in case of password change and a group of custodians, in order to have a social recovery wallet.
 Each custodian will receive a secret that must be provided when the user wants to recover the password.
+The minumum number of guardians is two.
+Then in order to recover, you only need at least one of the secrets provided by the guardians.

 - `email`: `<string>` Email that will own the user in order to recover their identity.
 - `guardians` :  `<array>` List of guardians.